tylerharter/cs301-projects/fall18/p3/README.md

 # Project 3

-This project will focus on **conditional statments** and **loops**, to start download the 4 files given below.
-For those using pycharm, it may be easier to make a new project before downloading these files so that you can save these files in the new project directory that you created.
+This project will focus on **conditional statments** and **loops**.
+To start download the 4 files given below.
+For those using pycharm, it may be easier to make a new project before downloading these files, so that you can save these files in the new project directory that you created.

 * [main.py](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p3/main.py)
 * [project.py](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p3/project.py)
 * [test.py](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p3/test.py)
 * [hurricanes.csv](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p3/hurricanes.csv)

-A reminder: only make changes to the main.py file.
+**A reminder:** You should make your changes ONLY to the **main.py** file.
+DO NOT EDIT ANY OTHER FILES.

 After getting all the files into the same directory try running